Jahja Fehratović: Politician

-Fehratović was a leading member of the Bosniak Democratic Union (Bošnjačka demokratska zajednica, BDZ) in the early 2010s.
+Fehratović was a leading member of the Bosniak Democratic Union (BDZ) in the early 2010s.

-In 2010, Serbia organized the first direct elections for the country's national minority councils.
+In 2010, Serbia organized its first direct elections for the country's national minority councils.
 The electoral list of Zukorlić's Bosniak Cultural Community group won seventeen seats in the election for the Bosniak National Council, as against thirteen for the Bosniak List led by Sulejman Ugljanin and five for the Bosniak Renaissance list of Rasim Ljajić.
-These results were extremely contentious, and the legitimacy of the Bosniak Cultural Community's victory was contested by both the Serbian government and Ugljanin's party.
-The council's responsibilities were officially suspended shortly thereafter, although Zukorlić's group continued to oversee what it described as council meetings in defiance of the government's decision.
+The results were extremely contentious, and the legitimacy of the Bosniak Cultural Community's victory was contested by both the Serbian government and Ugljanin's party.
+Zukorlić's group held a constituent session for the council on 7 July 2010, which was also attended by two delegates from Bosniak Renaissance.
+This iteration of the council continued to meet afterward but was not recognized by the Serbian government.
 Fehratović, who had not been a candidate in the 2010 election, was appointed as chair of the breakaway council's language and letters committee in December 2010.
 Later in the same month, he was chosen as president of the Bosniak Cultural Community.

 Zukorlić ran for president of Serbia as an independent candidate in the 2012 presidential election, and Fehratović ran his campaign headquarters.
 The following year, the BDZ split into two rival factions, respectively led by Zukorlić and party leader Emir Elfić.
-Fehratović sided with Zukorlić.
 The pro-Zukorlić wing of the party held a convention in early 2013 that deposed Elfić and elected Fehratović in his place.
-Elfić rejected the legitimacy of this action, describing it as an act of "aggression" against the BDZ.
-These events ultimately led to party split, and the supporters of Zukorlić coalesced as the BDZ Sandžak in late 2013 with Fehratović as party leader.
+Elfić rejected the convention as illegitimate, describing it as constituting an act of "aggression" against the BDZ.
+These events ultimately led to party split, and in late 2013 Zukorlić's supporters coalesced as the BDZ Sandžak with Fehratović as party leader.

-A new election was organized for the Bosniak National Council in 2014.
-Fehratović contested the election as the leader of a pro-Zukorlić list called For Bosniaks, Sandžak and the Mufti; the only other list to appear on the ballot was Ugljanin's For Bosniak Unity.
+The Serbian government held a new election for the Bosniak National Council in 2014.
+Fehratović appeared in the lead position on Zukorlić's For Bosniaks, Sandžak and the Mufti list; the only other list to appear on the ballot was Ugljanin's For Bosniak Unity.
 Ugljanin's list won the election, nineteen seats to sixteen.
-Fehratović charged electoral fraud, claiming that all of the overseers for a special second ballot in Tutin were members of Ugljanin's Party of Democratic Action of Sandžak (Stranka demokratske akcije Sandžaka, SDA S).
+Fehratović charged electoral fraud, saying that all of the overseers for a special second ballot in Tutin had been members of Ugljanin's Party of Democratic Action of Sandžak (SDA).
 Ultimately, however, he accepted his list's defeat and agreed to serve in opposition.

-Fehratović condemned the physical threats against Serbian prime minister Aleksandar Vučić at a 2015 commemoration for the victims of the Srebrenica massacre, saying that those who threatened Serbia's prime minister did a disservice to the Bosniak community.
-In making this statement, he urged a full and lasting reconciliation between the Serbian and Bosniak communities.
+Fehratović condemned the physical threats made against Serbian prime minister Aleksandar Vučić at a 2015 commemoration for the victims of the Srebrenica massacre and said that those who threatened Vučić did a disservice to the Bosniak community.
+In making this statement, he urged a full and lasting reconciliation between Serbs and Bosniaks.